jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 So we've got a chicken and egg problem here.
 There's not a lot of people making React Native desktop apps, so libraries aren't adding desktop support, so it's hard to build apps because of a small ecosystem.

-So while I would very much recommend react-native-macos to all of you legends, I think we need to smooth out some rough edges and support in more libraries before I'd suggest it to new developers.
+So while I would very much recommend react-native-macos to all of you legends, I think we need to smooth out some rough edges and have more desktop support in libraries before I'd suggest it to new developers.

 So let's crack some eggs and get this ecosystem going.
 -->